jasperaelvoet/medusa-file-github-private/README.md

 > Note: This plugin is not tested in any proper way, I wrote this for myself to store product images in between deployment, which it does.
-Please report any issues you encounter to help me (and the community) improve the plugin.
+Please report any issues you encounter to help me (and the community) improve the plugin.<br/>
 Note 2: This does NOT use GitHub as a cdn, files are served by the backend server.
 # medusa-file-github-private